Andrew Benintendi Player Props: White Sox vs. Astros

-Andrew Benintendi -- 1-for-5 with a double in his last game -- will be in action for the Chicago White Sox against the Houston Astros, with Jose Urquidy on the mound, on April 1 at 2:10 PM ET.
+Andrew Benintendi -- 2-for-5 in his last game -- will be in action for the Chicago White Sox against the Houston Astros, with Luis Garcia on the hill, on April 2 at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Astros.
+In his most recent appearance, he racked up two hits (going 2-for-5) against the Astros.

 Andrew Benintendi Game Info & Props vs. the Astros